django-terran/django-terran/README.md

     - street_text
 - address_level1area_names [^1]

-    A dictionary with names of level 1 administrative unit; or null if country has no level 1 administrative unit.
+    A dictionary with names of level 1 administrative divisions; or null if country has no level 1 administrative divisions.
     Keys are locale codes supported by Django, see `django.conf.global_settings.LANGUAGES`.
 - address_level2area_names [^1]

-    A dictionary with names of level 2 administrative unit; or null if country has no level 2 administrative unit.
+    A dictionary with names of level 2 administrative divisions; or null if country has no level 2 administrative divisions.
     Keys are locale codes supported by Django, see `django.conf.global_settings.LANGUAGES`.
 - address_settlement_names [^3]